infinispan/infinispan-images/README.md

 Note: Caches won't be created automatically on the other side.
 So these must be created manually with the same name.

-So create a new cache either using the console (http://localhost:11222) or curl (or similar tool) `curl -XPOST -u <user>:<password> -H "Content-Type: application/xml" -d "@<path/to/cache.xml>" http://localhost:11222/rest/v2/caches/xsite-cache`
+To create a new cache, use the console (http://localhost:11222) or a tool such as curl:
+`curl -XPOST -u <user>:<password> -H "Content-Type: application/xml" -d "@<path/to/cache.xml>" http://localhost:11222/rest/v2/caches/xsite-cache`

 LON-Site: